Section 1 - Introduction

 What is the difference between “employee”, “engagee” or “contractee” and why should I care?

 See the Glossary in this document for the above terms.

 It is important to understand your status - whether you are an employee or self-employed – as this impacts on your ability to apply for Employment Insurance and your rights under federal and provincial legislation.

 If you are an employee, your employer has legal obligations to you under your contract and the Ontario Employment Standards Act (ESA).
 The ESA does not apply to you as a self-employed person.
-97% of CADA-ONs membership is self-employed for their dance work.
-45% of all workers in the live performing arts are self-employed.
-This greatly impacts the social status of artists because when we are not employees we have no access to employment insurance, for example.
+The majority of CADA/East’s membership is self-employed for their dance work; this greatly impacts the social status of artists, because when we are not employees we have no access to employment insurance, for example.
 Even the few dancers employed in Ontario with employee status are usually employed for contracts of only 24 to 36 weeks.

-“CADA was founded on a philosophy of equality and community….[and] recognized the many-hats character of the community; a dance artist might be a performer in one project, a choreographer in another, and a producer or presenter in the next.”
-From the outset, the goal was to accurately reflect the community and create an alternative to the traditional labour/management adversarial model with its punitive, enforcing role that made no sense in the “many-hats” dance culture of the Toronto dance community and sometimes negatively impacted on creative process and artistic possibilities.
+From the outset, the goal was to accurately reflect the community and create an alternative to the traditional labour/management adversarial model, which made no sense in the “many-hats” dance culture of the Toronto dance community and sometimes negatively impacted on creative process and artistic possibilities.

-How does CADA-ON establish fees?
-The baseline was decided with Version 1, which as we have said, involved countless hours of volunteer contributions from practicing dance artists and therefore represented artists’ experience in the field.
-Fee increases are based on the same cost-of-living increases that everyone in society faces.
-CADA-ON passed the following Board policy in 2011:
+How does CADA/East establish fees?
+The baseline was decided with Version 1, which involved countless hours of volunteer contributions from practicing dance artists and therefore represented artists’ experience in the field.
+Fee increases are based on cost-of-living increases.
+Our working Board of professional dance artists also recommends changes to fees based on their lived experience.